ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

     - ``?owner=`` query parameter to specify the owner of the data being set

 **DELETE /**
-    - Performs bulk deletion of objects (Note: System Configuration option v3ApiBulkDeleteAllowed must be enabled.)
+    - Performs bulk deletion of objects (**Note**: This feature must be enabled in the system settings for your ThreatConnect instance.)
     - ``?tql= tql`` query to filter items to be deleted
     - ``?owner=`` query parameter to specify the owner of the data being set